kajott/CompoKit/README.md

 - SumatraPDF
   - English language (regardless of system locale)
   - page layout set to "single page, don't save for every document"
-- DOSBox
+- DOSBox / DOSBox Staging
-  - provided config file `dosbox.conf` sets fullscreen with correct aspect ratio, maximum speed (`core=dynamic`, `cycles=max`), 48000 Hz sample rate from all audio sources (including GUS and Covox), and UART mode for the MPU-401 MIDI interface
+  - provided config files `dosbox.conf` and `dosbox-staging.conf` set fullscreen with correct aspect ratio, maximum speed (`core=dynamic`, `cycles=max`), 48000 Hz sample rate from all audio sources (including GUS and Covox), and UART mode for the MPU-401 MIDI interface
-  - CKLaunch is configured to interpret `.dosbox` files as DOSBox configuration files and runs them with the `dosbox -conf` option
+  - CKLaunch is configured to interpret `.dosbox` and `.dosbox-staging` files as DOSBox(/-Staging) configuration files and runs them with the `dosbox(-staging) -conf` option
-    - This can be used to provide an entry-specific DOSBox configuration: Rename the `.conf` file to `.dosbox` and make sure the entry is auto-started:
+    - This can be used to provide an entry-specific DOSBox configuration: Rename the `.conf` file to `.dosbox` or `.dosbox-staging` and make sure the entry is auto-started:
       ```
       [autoexec]
       mount C: .